 For example, here’s a visual rendering I created for Bridging the Gap.

-(This type of rendering is closest to what would typically be called a mock-up, because it’s low fidelity, and I would typically create one to accompany a use case.
+(This type of rendering is closest to what would typically be called a mock-up or wireframe, because it’s low fidelity, and I would typically create one to accompany a use case.
 It was created with a tool called Balsamiq which is available for less than $100.
 The tool is much more powerful than what you see here.
 If I had invested more time, I could have made this look a heck of a lot better.
 But I tend to take shortcuts when wireframing so that I don’t get bogged down in the process.)

 And here’s an example of what my super-amazing web designer, Blue Steele Solutions, did to turn this conceptual rendering into a more exact rendering.

 Starting to look a bit more beautiful, eh?

-(This type of rendering is close to what would typically be called a wireframe, because it is showing the exact intended look or what’s called high fidelity.
+(This type of visual model is close to what would typically be called a rendering, because it is showing the exact intended look or what’s called high fidelity.
 And because my designer chose to create this rendering in a web framework, it is actually more like what would most commonly be called a prototype, because I could click around and get the experience of the new website, just like I could hold a plastic pen in my hand and pretend to write.)

 Let’s talk a little bit more about prototypes, shall we?